BabbarOpsBabbarOps ← Back to site

 The Endsley model, developed by researcher Mica Endsley, defines situational awareness as three sequential levels: perception of elements in the environment, comprehension of their meaning, and projection of their future status.
 It is widely applied in aviation, military operations, and public safety command.

-BabbarOps gives every role the live picture they need to act — drones, aircraft, cameras, and witness video on one wall, paired with a live-synced incident command workspace.
+You have radios and cameras, but that doesn’t give everyone responding a shared picture.
+BabbarOps does: drones, aircraft, cameras, and witness video on one wall, paired with a live synced incident command workspace.
 See it working with your assets.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.